I was asked this question today.

 We use machine translation.
 A little at the moment but we’ve invested a lot of $$$ into it this year and will be using it a lot more in 2014.
 But (as stakeholders are) machine translation systems aren’t equal.
 We use a bespoke system built on Statistical Machine Translation which in turn is built on specific glossaries, translation memories and past work we have completed for each client in each language pair.
 This is then translated, post edited and outputted to the artwork stage (or whatever is next in the process).
 Further reliance on leveraged technology puts even greater importance in Quality Management, i.e. if the investment in terminology has been ignored (or taken verbatim without a terminologist’s check) then the problems our competitor had putting translation errors on food packing will only get worse.

 Yeah but, Can I use it?

 Google Translate has its uses, but read the data usage agreement and don’t rely on the output if you’re going to count on it to keep you/your company out of court.
 It is a subsidiary of Google.
 This means that it draws on the same technology as the regular search engine does.
 For languages, it cuts the sentence into segments which are then researched automatically on the web.
 The problem is that the web is an interactive tool, with the entire world as its supplier.
 Google Translate can’t draw solely from quality sources as these are often formalised language and doesn’t reflect consumer demand for the translation of popularised phrases.
 Furthermore, it knows no grammar, it fakes grammar through its segmentation rules.

-The process of taking your message, breaking it down to its constitute parts, understanding the external influences in region, applying the relevant legislation and putting it all back together in another language remains a complex one.
+The process of taking your message, breaking it down to its constituent parts, understanding the external influences in the region, applying the relevant legislation and putting it all back together in another language remains a complex one.
 Don’t rely on a free service to do this (you wouldn’t for almost anything else in your business) and if your LSP is using it – talk to us.
-We have produced a short guide about approaching LSPs and translation in general, you can view it here